upday/upday.github.io/_posts/blog/2017-07-20-upday_blogathon.md

 * **finish** your article to the point you are happy and proud of it
 * let one or two **peers review** it for clarity (this might be an iterative process)
 * let a **native speaker review** it
-* clone and create a branch on our blog repository
+* clone and create a branch of our blog repository
 * add your article (Markdown)
 * optimise the **layout**, give it a **readable structure**, **emphasise** important passages and add **keywords**
 * give your article a **final review**
-* merge branch and publish it
+* merge the branch and publish it

 ## Conclusion

 **Everybody can write** and everybody should!
 Sharing thoughts or findings with others is rewarding.
 It is more blessed to give than to receive.
 Writing also serves as a good reflection on what you have achieved.
 It might also inspire others or merely put a smile on someone else’s face.
 Of course it requires work and time but it is also fun and satisfactory.
-It’s not unlikely that you will actually help someone else with exactly the piece of information he or she were desperately looking for.
+It is not unlikely that you will actually help someone else with exactly the piece of information he or she were desperately looking for.

 **For us this Blogathon was a success.** As I mentioned before, only in the beginning it hurt, but just a little bit.
 I’m convinced we are now motivated enough to produce blog posts more regularly and with the knowledge that *“I’m able to do it